CPJKU/beat_this/README.md

 # cd data/annotations; git checkout v1.0  # optional
 ```
 ### Spectrograms
 The spectrograms used for training are released [as a Zenodo dataset](https://zenodo.org/records/13922116).
 They are distributed as a separate .zip file per dataset, each holding a .npz file with the spectrograms.
-For evaluation, download `gtzan.zip`; for training, download all (except `beat_this_annotations.zip`).
-Extract all .zip files into `data/audio/spectrograms`, such that you have, e.g., `data/audio/spectrograms/gtzan.npz`.
-(The code also supports directories of .npy files such as `data/audio/spectrograms/gtzan/gtzan_blues_00000/track.npy`, which you can obtain by unzipping `gtzan.npz`.)
+For evaluation of the test set, download `gtzan.zip`; for training and evaluation of the validation set, download all (except `beat_this_annotations.zip`).
+Extract all .zip files into `data/audio/spectrograms`, so that you have, for example, `data/audio/spectrograms/gtzan.npz`.
+As an alternative, the code also supports directories of .npy files such as `data/audio/spectrograms/gtzan/gtzan_blues_00000/track.npy`, which you can obtain by unzipping `gtzan.npz`.

 ### Recreating spectrograms
-If you have access to the original audio files, or you want to add another dataset, create a text file `data/audio_paths.tsv` that has, on each line, the name of a dataset, a tab character, and the path to the audio directory.
-The corresponding annotations must already be present under `data/annotations`.
+If you have access to the original audio files, or want to add another dataset, create a text file `data/audio_paths.tsv` that has, on each line, the name of a dataset, a tab character, and the path to the audio directory.
+The corresponding annotations must also be present under `data/annotations`.
 Install pandas and pedalboard:
 ```bash
 pip install pandas pedalboard
 ```